StephenGilboy/Rockcraft/README.md

 # Rockcraft Plugin

-A repository to learn how to create Minecraft plugins and teach my newphew how to build them as well.
+A repository to learn how to create Minecraft plugins and teach my nephew how to build them as well.

 ## Get the Latest Code